mojiastonybrook/Documentation_Logs/MaCh3_SigmaVariation_Guide.md

 - List of interaction modes affected by this parameter, built above
 - The position of the nominal knot within the arrays contained in the supplied weight file
 - [optional] Should extra knots be made to extend the range of systematic values in the splines, creating flat(ish) edges? (boolean)

+The spline from the dial with the extended range should be asigned with a different output name.